 This answer may surprise some reader.
 The skirts are either named after women who passed away from cancer or survived cancer.
-We try to match the design to the women's personality as best as we can.
+We try to match the design to the women's personality of the woman as best as we can.

-Others are named after women who desired the skirt or provided a sample skirt.
-For example:
+Others are named after women who designed the skirt or provided a skirt sample For example:

-- Anna is named after the daughter of the woman who designed the skirt.
+- "Anna" is named after the daughter of the designer of the skirt.